French fashion: Fashion in royal portraits

-Over his lifetime, Louis commissioned numerous works of art to portray himself, among them over 300 formal portraits.
+Throughout his lifetime, Louis XIV commissioned numerous works of art to portray himself, among them over 300 formal portraits.
 The earliest portrayals of Louis already followed the pictorial conventions of the day in depicting the child king as the majestically royal incarnation of France.
-This idealisation of the monarch continued in later works, which avoided depictions of the effect of the smallpox that Louis contracted in 1647.
-In the 1660s, Louis began to be shown as a Roman emperor, the god Apollo, or Alexander the Great, as can be seen in many works of Charles Le Brun, such as sculpture, paintings, and the decor of major monuments.
+This idealisation persisted in subsequent works, which deliberately omitted the effects of the smallpox Louis contracted in 1647.
+In the 1660s, representations of Louis evolved to depict him as a Roman emperor, the god Apollo, or Alexander the Great, as can be seen in many works of Charles Le Brun, such as sculpture, paintings, and the decor of major monuments.
 The depiction of the King in this manner focused on allegorical or mythological attributes, instead of attempting to produce a true likeness.
 As Louis aged, so too did the manner in which he was depicted.
 Nonetheless, there was still a disparity between realistic representation and the demands of royal propaganda.
 There is no better illustration of this than in Hyacinthe Rigaud's frequently-reproduced Portrait of Louis XIV of 1701, in which a 63-year-old Louis appears to stand on a set of unnaturally young legs.
 In 1680, Louis began to be portrayed directly rather than in a mythological setting.
 This began the "fashion portraits", which were prints that depicted the King wearing the notable fashions of the season.
 These prints were also largely unofficial, which meant printers were unaffiliated with the Crown.
 They largely went unchallenged by authorities, however, as long as they portrayed the King in a positive light.
 Those who did portray the King satirically or with the use of caricature faced imprisonment.

 Rigaud's portrait exemplified the height of royal portraiture in Louis's reign.
 Although Rigaud crafted a credible likeness of Louis, the portrait was neither meant as an exercise in realism nor to explore Louis's personal character.
 Certainly, Rigaud was concerned with detail and depicted the King's costume with great precision, down to his shoe buckle.
 However, Rigaud's intention was to glorify the monarchy.
 Rigaud's original, now housed in the Louvre, was originally meant as a gift to Louis's grandson, Philip V of Spain.
 However, Louis was so pleased with the work that he kept the original and commissioned a copy to be sent to his grandson.
 That became the first of many copies, both in full and half-length formats, to be made by Rigaud, often with the help of his assistants.
 The portrait also became a model for French royal and imperial portraiture down to the time of Charles X over a century later.
 In his work, Rigaud proclaims Louis's exalted royal status through his elegant stance and haughty expression, the royal regalia and throne, rich ceremonial fleur-de-lys robes, as well as the upright column in the background, which, together with the draperies, serves to frame this image of majesty.